HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 Asset properties can have an impact on how the system behaves.
 Some critical properties, especially identifying properties like Serial Number and GUID, cannot be changed once they have been populated by the auto-discovery process.

+.. note:: Certain properties such as "Rack Design" are copied from a property set on the parent location.
+This is done on asset creation only.

 Asset properties are usually grouped under the following types:

 ====